divio/divio-cloud-docs/support-notices/unpinned-dependencies.rst

     pip freeze

-in the project (either locally, using ``docker-compose run web pip freeze``, or in a :ref:`cloud shell <cloud-shell>`.)
+in the application (either locally, using ``docker-compose run web pip freeze``, or in a :ref:`cloud shell <cloud-shell>`.)

-The full list should be included in your project's Python requirements file.
+The full list should be included in your application's Python requirements file.

-If you are using Aldryn Django in your project, see :ref:`manage-dependencies`.
+If you are using Aldryn Django in your application, see :ref:`manage-dependencies`.

 ..  note:

     In cloud deployments, Docker layers are not cached, and pip will always find the latest version of a component.
     Locally, Docker Compose caches layers when building an image, and this means that pip will not always include the latest version.
 Therefore problems with unpinned dependencies may become apparent in cloud environments but not locally.
-Use the ``--no-cache`` option with ``docker-compose build`` to ensure that your local project builds using the same Python dependencies as on the cloud.
+Use the ``--no-cache`` option with ``docker-compose build`` to ensure that your local application builds using the same Python dependencies as on the cloud.